MuenchowT/Arduino-GeishaBridge/README.md

 The timing on the serial bus is merely a guess.
 I do not have a logic analyzer.
 Sometimes a serial packet gets dropped, but that didn't do any bad up to now.

+To get started, install the board manager for esp8266 (add http://arduino.esp8266.com/stable/package_esp8266com_index.json to file->preferences->additional boards)
-To get started, install the homie-esp8266 libs in your Arduino environment and follow the docs, ie. https://homieiot.github.io/homie-esp8266/docs/stable/
+Install the homie-esp8266 libs in your Arduino environment and follow the docs, ie. https://homieiot.github.io/homie-esp8266/docs/stable/

 The device can be configured like so: https://homieiot.github.io/homie-esp8266/docs/stable/configuration/json-configuration-file/